 The right map below shows the trend forecast for significant fire potential during April through June for the Eastern, Southern and Southwest Geographic Areas based on the February through March outlook.
-Significant fire potential areas highlighted in red/orange stripes are expected to either persist or increase to above normal.
-The area highlighted in green/white stripes is expected to develop below normal significant fire potential during the forecast period.
+Significant fire potential areas highlighted in red are expected to persist.
+The area highlighted in green is expected to continue with below normal significant fire potential during the forecast period.